Paul Ford

 Naming conventions existed but weren’t enforced

 On a separate programme, I worked with a transcreation agency to give them direct access to the CMS so they could implement changes themselves.
-Handoffs dropped.
-Turnaround time improved.
+Turnaround time massively improved.

 Speed was critical